 ASTROLOGUS ⟶ The Relationships

-The English Merlin & The Seer: The Synastry of William Lilly & Nostradamus
+The English Merlin & The Seer: The Synastry of Lilly & Nostradamus

 Few names dominate the history of Western prognostication like Nostradamus and William Lilly.
 They were the masters of their era, one operating in the cryptic quatrains of Renaissance France, the other in the politically volatile arena of 17th-century England.
 Nostradamus remains the most cited astrologer in history—feared, mistranslated, never ignored.
 His birth chart is the origin of a global myth.
 Lilly, known as 'the English Merlin,' brought astrology to the masses, his fame fueled by the printing press and his infamous prediction of the Great Fire of London.
 Their synastry chart bridges two ages of divination, revealing the profound celestial mechanics linking the seer and the consultant.